James Armand Meissner: Postwar life

-Meissner was discharged as a major on 25 March 1919 and returned to Cornell to complete his master's in engineering.
+Meissner was discharged as a major on 25 March 1919 and returned to Cornell to complete a Master of Engineering degree.
 After receiving his diploma, Meissner moved to Birmingham, Alabama and began working at Tennessee Coal, Iron and Railroad Company's rail mill.
-He married Elva Kessler, daughter of a landscape architect from Augusta, Georgia.
+He married Elva Kessler, daughter of William H. Kessler, a landscape architect from Augusta, Georgia, on June 20, 1930.

 In 1919, he and Henry Badham (father of director John Badham) organized the Birmingham Flying Club, nicknamed the "Birmingham Escadrille" and leased a tract of land near Ensley to set up an airfield (Roberts Field).
 The club was recognized, with the assistance of Alabama's adjutant general Colonel Hartley A. Moon, as the 135th Observation Squadron on 21 January 1922 under Meissner's command.
 It was Alabama's first Air National Guard unit and the 7th in the United States.
 Meissner was its first commanding officer.

-Meissner died from pneumonia in January 1936.
+Meissner died from pneumonia on January 16, 1936, at his home on 27th Street in Birmingham.
 Rickenbacker made the trip to Birmingham to serve as pallbearer during his memorial service, which was capped by a flyover by members of his unit.
 He was interred at Arlington National Cemetery.